 Indigenous Perspectives Society (IPS) is a charitable and not-for-profit social enterprise that offers training, consulting, and projects to help foster a deeper understanding of Indigenous perspectives, cultural differences, and the need for self-determination.
 By creating excellence through training and leadership, we help strengthen lives and build successful relationships in the communities we serve.

 The Indigenous Perspectives Society is accredited by CARF International for its Aboriginal Social Worker and Reconciliation from an Indigenous Perspective training.
 This accreditation decision represents the highest level of accreditation that can be awarded to an organization and shows the Society’s conformance to the CARF standards.
 Learn more about CARF Accreditation here and here.
 IPS is Canada Revenue Agency approved to issue individual tax receipts for tuition paid.

 Indigenous Perspectives Society (IPS) has a Corporate Supply Arrangement (CSA) for Learning and Development Services with the Province of British Columbia, our CSA number is CS-000917.
 Included in the CSA are our Cultural Perspectives Training offerings to support the learning needs of the public service.
-We are a proud member of the Canadian Council for Aboriginal Business, the WestShore Chamber of Commerce, and the Child Welfare League of Canada.
+We are a proud member of the Canadian Council for Aboriginal Business, and the WestShore Chamber of Commerce.

 Indigenous Perspectives Society is pleased to be working with the Canadian Council for Aboriginal Business (CCAB) Progressive Aboriginal Relations (PAR) program to support participating organizations capacity development.
 IPS assists the CCAB PAR initiative with consulting services and Cultural Perspectives Training.